 Genetically modified crop varieties are also beneficial to farmers.
 For instance, shorter-duration paddy varieties, like Pusa Basmati-1509 and PR-126, have a seed-to-seed maturity of about 120–125 days.
 They allow farmers to harvest during the third week of September itself, thus widening the window until the start of the wheat season.
 The primary disadvantage of producing basmati, vegetables, fruits, pulses, or other crops is that the government does not list these under the MSP-based procurement system.
 It hence deprives farmers of an assured income.

-Assessing Environmental Impact of Stubble Burning & Risk Mitigation using Remote Sensing
+Assessing the Environmental Impact of Stubble Burning & Risk Mitigation using Remote Sensing

 Significant progress in remote sensing applications provides a large-scale solution to map and monitor rice and wheat growing areas and stubble burning patterns in the region.
 Cropin is pursuing extensive research to employ remote-sensing-based solutions for risk mitigation associated with crop residue burning and generate statistics that government bodies could utilize to streamline policies.
 The initiative also aims at delivering data-backed insights that emerging businesses could benefit from in their process of mobilizing the crop stubble, thereby reducing the risk of environmental damage.